wp-plugins/json-content-importer/readme.txt

 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

 Plugin to import, cache and display a JSON-Feed.
-Display is done with worpress-markups.
+Display is done with wordpress-markups.

 == Description ==